igordejanovic/rustemo/docs/src/parsing/parsing.md

 then all interpretations are valid and instead of the parse tree we get the parse forest.
 In that case we say that our language is ambiguous.

+Due to the fact that automata handled by GLR can be non-deterministic we say that GLR is a form of non-deterministic parsing.
+See more in the [section on resolving LR conflicts](../handling_errors/handling_errors.md#resolving-lr-conflicts).

 GLR will be implemented in the future versions of Rustemo.